 Can you survive the simple-minded, yet persistent caretaker, the crazy, jealous maid, and other strange characters you meet on the massive grounds?

 Haunting Ground is actually a game made off of another game and set in the same world.
 It comes from the Clock Tower series, though it really doesn't have anything to do with it.

 There are similarities, such as having different enemies, their stories, and new places to explore with each.
 It is interesting to have the two be connected like they are.

 5. Fatal Frame

-Some of the more terrifying aspects were the ghosts that would actually follow you around!
-You could get rid of them for a little while by taking their pictures, but they would always come back, at least until you solved their death.
+Some of the more terrifying aspects were the ghosts that would follow you around!
+You could get rid of them for a little while by taking their picture, but they would always come back until you solved their death.

-The scariest one I can remember was the woman whose eyes had been gouged out.
-She roamed around after you crying, "My eyes!
-My eyes!" in a ghostly manner that sent a shiver down your spine.
+The scariest one was the woman whose eyes had been gouged out.
+She roamed around after you crying out about her eyes in a ghostly manner that sent a shiver down your spine.